certbot/website/README.md

 (Files with known issues are ignored.)

 ## Travis Builds
 Master, branches prefixed with "test-", and all pull requests and built and tested by Travis.
-The built files are pushes to an analagous branch in [certbot/website-builds](https://github.com/certbot/website-builds).
+The built files are pushed to an analagous branch in [certbot/website-builds](https://github.com/certbot/website-builds).